usenode/on.js/README.md

 ### What About Feature X? ###

-An explicit design goal of on.js is to be as light as possible, removing all extraneous features and staying light. on.js will never add support for dealing with browser events, or add many other features - expect to see few releases unless there are bugfixes.
+An explicit design goal of on.js is to be as light as possible, removing all extraneous features and staying as small as possible. on.js will never add support for dealing with browser events, or add many other features - expect to see few releases unless there are bugfixes.

-<h2 id="#why">Why Another Event Library?</h2>
+## Why Another Event Library? ##

 I really like the design of [JS-Signals](http://millermedeiros.github.com/js-signals/).
 I have been a proponent of that library where I work, encouraging its successful adoption.